2154295/webtekLTP/README.txt

 How to set up the site:

-1. Double click or right click and open with another browser the index.html
+1. Right click the index.html and open it with Brackets

-2. choose a browser that is available in your computer
-	NOTE: the site is supported on any browser
+2. Click the Live Preview(Lightning symbol) in the Right side of Bracket to open the index.html

 3. Click the Midterms in the navagation bar to see the course notes for midterms.